Introduction

 OR, without the region information:

-Note this feature is currently available but may be restricted in the future as it goes against AWS guidelines.
+Note this feature is currently available but may be restricted in the future, as it goes against AWS guidelines.

 Cyberduck sharing options